 Note that quasiconformal maps are also locally H\"older continuous, with locally H\"older continuous inverse (see Section \ref{sec: QC-Holder parametrization} for definitions).
 Therefore, in the proof of Theorem \ref{thm: main QC shells}, the quasiconformal map we construct, mapping $\Sh_p$ onto $\Sh_q$, is a bi-H\"older map between polynomial spiral shells, with the H\"older exponents quantitatively depending on the contracting ratios of the shells $p, q$.
 This contributes to a general direction proposed by J. Fraser in \cite{Fra_spirals}, on bi-H\"older classification of sets in $\R^d$.
 We discuss this connection further in Section \ref{sec: Final Remarks}.

 This paper is organized as follows.
 Section \ref{sec: Background} includes the notation we follow, and all the relevant dimension notions and their properties.
-In Section \ref{sec: dimensions} we prove precise estimates for the box dimension and Assouad spectrum of $p$-concentric sphere collections, and apply similar dimension-theoretic arguments to prove Theorem \ref{thm: no p-pol concentric sphere coll}.
+In Section \ref{sec: dimensions} we prove precise estimates for the upper box dimension and Assouad spectrum of $p$-concentric sphere collections, and apply similar dimension-theoretic arguments to prove Theorem \ref{thm: no p-pol concentric sphere coll}.
 In Section \ref{sec: QC-Holder parametrization} we recall the formal definition of quasiconformality, and state the relevant dimension distortion result we need for quasiconformal maps.
-Moreover, we demonstrate the shared dimension-theoretic properties between polynomially concentric spheres and spiral shells, which allows us to apply the quasiconformal dimension distortion result in order to classify polynomial shells as stated in Theorem \ref{thm: main QC shells}.
+Moreover, we demonstrate the shared dimension-theoretic properties between polynomially concentric spheres and spiral shells, which allows us to apply the quasiconformal dimension distortion result from \cite{OurQCspec} in order to prove Theorem \ref{thm: main QC shells}.
 Section \ref{sec: Final Remarks} contains further remarks and potential future directions that relate to this work.